-- 1. Ensure that health care staff and community mobilizers know the answers to treatment-related questions, and consider organizing a radio or television program to explain this topic more clearly. - 2.
+- 1. Ensure that health care staff and community mobilizers know the answers to treatment-related questions, and consider organizing a radio or television program to explain this topic more clearly.
+Materials on this topic can be found here. - 2.
 Establish a national roster of health experts who are willing to speak on COVID-19 issues during RCCE activities. - 3.
+Organize radio or television broadcasts with an expert person to explain this topic more clearly.
+Use available videos as a model. - 4.
 Create materials to distinguish between the treatment that can be used for COVID-19 symptoms and the treatment of the virus itself that is not yet available.
 This Ask Dr Ben factsheet sheet can help to provide useful information.